 With the use of synthetic materials throughout, the Alti does not benefit from a hard wearing reinforced leather palm, and it is slightly less durable because of this.
 The Alti glove gains added weather resistance due to the synthetic palm but loses long-term wear resistance by forgoing the use of leather construction.
 As the glove wears, the palm will thin and flake off in spots, but this is only after years of abuse.

 The synthetic palm is extremely tough and tactile and has no problem holding onto ice tools or ski edges.
 We were impressed at how little wear they showed after a few full days working with snow tools in them.
 The best part about these gloves is their "infinite warranty" from outdoor research, so if you do run into a problem with your gloves, you know Outdoor Research will make you happy.
 Kudos to them for one of the best warranties in the industry.
 All that said, the Alti gloves are durable on the whole.
-Other offerings such as the Hestra Army Leather Gore-Tex Glove will be more durable over time.

 We found the removable inner liner to be executed best on the Alti in comparison to the competition.
 Breathable, windproof, cinch-able, these liners make ski touring even dreamier (if that's possible?).
 They can also be used as driving gloves on your way to your pre-dawn laps in the backcountry.

-At $159, these are an excellent value for the warmth and capability they provide.
+These are an excellent value for the warmth and capability they provide.
 In essence, this is two pairs of gloves.
 They come with an excellent warranty as well, so we believe this is a very fair price.